ajcalinisan/roboticscamp2025/README.md

 libcamera-hello
 ```

-If nothing appears, re-check cable seating, enable the camera in raspi-config, and reboot the pi.
+If nothing appears, re-check cable seating, enable the camera in raspi-config, and reboot the Pi.

 ---